 When the food offer is abundant, it can sometimes be difficult to make choices and even more challenging to make the right ones.
-While the food industry is trying to make money offering products that are already prepared and processed, Canadians’ health is deteriorating.

 More than one in three Canadians is overweight and one in four is obese.
 If you are in the 60% overweight population, you are at higher risk of developing certain diseases such as type 2 diabetes, prediabetes, cardiovascular disease, sleep apnea, arthritis, osteoarthritis, etc.

 The good news is that if you are in any of the higher risk categories, you are in a position to make positive changes!
 Before you embark on the latest miracle diet, start small and build up progressively with victories.

 When choosing what to eat, think about how you are feeding your body.
 That is, how are you helping your body function properly?
 Choose foods that contain vitamins, minerals, fibre, carbohydrates, protein and a reasonable amount of sugar* and fat.** Here are some simple changes to implement in your daily life: